 - Are the extensions too heavy?

-1. Check the temperature and humidity of your lash room
+1. Temperature and humidity of the lash room

 Did you know that temperature and humidity both play a major role in the curing speed of glues?